s-vde/record-replay/README.md

 ### Instalation

 ###### Build LLVM 3.6.2
-The Instrumentation Pass needs to be build in the context of the LLVM Pass Framework and is compliant with LLVM version 3.6.2.
+The Instrumentation Pass needs to be built in the context of the LLVM Pass Framework and is compliant with LLVM and Clang version 3.6.2.
+Sources for the LLVM suite, the Clang frontend, and libc++ can be downloaded from [the LLVM download page](http://llvm.org/releases/download.html) and a quick setup is described at [Getting Started](http://llvm.org/releases/3.6.2/docs/GettingStarted.html).
+After building LLVM and Clang, variables in `Makefile.config` need to be overridden depending on the build location and settings.
-If you don't have a full build of LLVM 3.6.2 (with Clang 3.6.2), please download the sources for both LLVM and Clang from [the LLVM download page](http://llvm.org/releases/download.html), move the downloaded files to `RECORD_REPLAY`.
-From `[project-root]` run

-`make build_llvm`

-This will build LLVM in `RECORD_REPLAY/llvm` by default, but the destination can be overridden in Makefile.config (variable `LLVMBASE`).

 ###### Build Instrumentation Pass
-In order to build the Instrumentation Pass run
+In order to make the Instrumentation Pass run

 `make pass`

 from `[project-root]`.
-This will also compile the Scheduler.
+This will build the pass inside the LLVM source tree.

 ### Instrumenting a program
 In order to instrument an input program, run

 `make instrument DIR=[path_to_dir_containing_source_file] PROGRAM=[source_file_without_ext]`

-from `[record-replay-root]`.
-The instrumented program will be outut as `DIR/instrumented/[source_file_without_ext]`.
+from `[project-root]`.
+The instrumented program will be outut as `DIR/instrumented/PROGRAM`.